-Volunteers are an essential part of making our diverse and rich range of programs and activities possible, and volunteering is the ideal way to meet new people at Congregation Beth El!
-We have hundreds of active volunteers, and there are many ways to be involved no matter what your schedule or available time.
+Volunteers are an essential part of making our diverse and rich range of programs and activities possible, and volunteering is the ideal way to meet new people at Beth El!
+We have tons of active volunteers, and there are many ways to be involved no matter what your schedule or availability.
 Contact us and we can match your interests and schedule.

-Haverim (Friends) Connections is a social group that connects families with 3rd through 5th graders in the Jewish Learning Center and at Golda Och Academy.
+Haverim (Friends) Connections is a social group that connects families with 3rd through 5th graders in the Jewish Learning Center (JLC) and at Golda Och Academy (GOA).
 The committee organizes events designed to encourage children and families to meet and socialize, such as Fun & Games Under the Sukkah, Havdalah and a Movie, MLK Tikkun Olam Day of Service, and Volunteering at the Community Food Bank of NJ.
 Contact us to learn more or get involved.

-Our Jewish Learning Center (JLC) Board and the JLC Family Engagement Committee work with the Director of Education, Rivka Nelson to support the school’s goals and operations, and to serve as a liaison to parents.
+Our Jewish Learning Center (JLC) Board and the JLC Family Engagement Committee work with our Education Director to support the school’s goals and operations, and to serve as a liaison to parents.
 This group leads various initiatives throughout the year to create a community of JLC families who are engaged and informed by planning events and empowering families for those in grades K-7 to build relationships at Congregation Beth El.
 The JLC Board and Family Engagement Committee are always looking for people to share ideas and help deliver fun and exciting experiences for our kids and their families!
 Contact us to learn more or get involved.

 The Teen Life (TLC) Committee provides opportunities for teens to deepen their connections to Judaism and the Congregation Beth El community.
 The TLC aims to foster a strong sense of Jewish identity among teens and further engagement in their Jewish life beyond b’nai mitzvah and high school.
-The TLC creates diverse points of entry for teens with varied interests, including social (Kadima & USY), educational, community service, social justice opportunities, and arts-related programming.
+The TLC creates diverse points of entry for teens with varied interests, including social (Kadima & BBYO), educational, community service, social justice opportunities, and arts-related programming.
 Contact us to learn more or get involved.

-The Tefilah and Spirituality Committee partners with our clergy to help expand the experience of prayer and spirituality at Congregation Beth El, increase accessibility and meaning of our services for all participants, support our Shabbat and holiday traditions, and oversee worship operations.
+The Tefilah (Prayer) and Spirituality Committee partners with our clergy to help expand the experience of prayer and spirituality at Congregation Beth El, increase accessibility and meaning of our services for all participants, support our Shabbat and holiday traditions, and oversee worship operations.
 It is different from the traditional “ritual” or “religious affairs” committees of many synagogues, and welcomes volunteers with diverse interests in prayer and spirituality.
 Contact us to learn more or get involved.